lewisjn-arch/Mobile-Portfolio-setup/README.md

 ### Usage

 To run the project, execute the following command:
-You need to double-click the index.html file.
+Open the index.html file with Live Server.

 ### Run tests